Pegasus is on sale! Through December 4 you can get a lifetime license for Pegasus on unlimited sites for 50% off—a $500 savings.

 3. He's also quite handsome.
 And—in full disclosure—wrote this guide.

-4. This—along with one or two others—is an affiliate link.
+4. This—along with a couple others—is an affiliate link.
 The existence of affiliates in no way impacted the recommendations in this article, they were just tacked on after it was already written.

 Subscribe for Updates